 For additional cover background options, browse the extensive collection of images in the Studio Source Catalog.
-All cover backgrounds in the Catalog are copyright-cleared and appropriately formatted (6000 x 3900 pixel jpg files) to fill the entire cover background.
+This collection includes thousands of double page/cover backgrounds that are copyright-cleared and appropriately formatted (6000 x 3900 pixel jpg files) to fill the entire cover background.

 Custom Cover Contest

 If you want to use original hand-drawn student art on the cover, be sure to download the Custom Cover Contest Guidelines to obtain detailed guidelines for using student art.
 Be mindful of the cover design guidelines and the following details:

 - Students should draw on 8.5×11″ letter sized paper.

 - Important design elements such as lettering and feature images should be inset a thumbs-width from the page edges.